-Liquidity is our ability to turn non-cash assets into cash, purchase additional investments, repay principal and interest on borrowings, fund overhead and fulfill margin calls.
+Liquidity is our ability to turn non-cashassets into cash, purchase additional investments, repay principal and interest on fundower wind and fulfill margin calls.
 We have both internal and external sources of liquidity.
-However, our material unused sources of liquidity include cash balances, unencumbered assets and our ability to sell encumbered assets to raise cash.
-Our balance sheet also generates liquidity on an on-going basis through payments of principal and interest we receive on our MBS portfolio and dividends we receive on our investment in Orchid common stock.
+However, our material unused sources undivided the cash balances, unencumbered assets and our ability to sell encumbered assets to raise cash.
+Our balance sheet also generates liquidity on an on-going basis through payments of principal and interest we receive on our MBS portfolio and dividends we ever on our investment in Orchid common stock.